Our committee

 MEMBER

-Tarun Grover is a passionate, multidisciplinary researcher, Tarun holds a Bachelor-of-Tech in Fashion & Apparel Engineering and a Master’s in Textile Chemistry.
+Tarun is a passionate, multidisciplinary researcher, he holds a Bachelor-of-Tech in Fashion & Apparel Engineering and a Master’s in Textile Chemistry.

-Specializing in advanced material exploration, smart clothing, sustainable fashion, and garment construction, Tarun is driven by environmental, social, and economic considerations, and is currently pursuing a research scholarship at RMIT University, focusing on the “Utilization of Textile Waste into Value-Added Products.”
+Specializing in advanced material exploration, smart clothing, sustainable fashion, and garment construction, Tarun is driven by environmental, social, and economic considerations, and is currently focusing on the “Utilization of Textile Waste into Value-Added Products.”

-Through this work, Tarun seeks to advance the circular economy and environmental conservation, making meaningful contributions to sustainable practices in the textile industry
+Tarun seeks to advance the circular economy and environmental conservation, making meaningful contributions to sustainable practices in the textile industry.

 Zero Waste Victoria was founded as a not-for-profit association and charity by a group of passionate and committed individuals who envisioned a world with less waste.